 5 Tools to Encrypt Decrypt and Password Protect Files in Linux

-GPG, or GNU Privacy Guard, is a free and open-source encryption tool that uses OpenPGP standard.
-It's a widely used tool that offers both symmetric and asymmetric encryption.
-With GPG, you can encrypt files with a password or a public key.
-You can also sign your files to ensure their authenticity.
+GPG is a free and open-source encryption tool that uses the OpenPGP standard.
+It's widely used and offers both symmetric and asymmetric encryption.
+With GPG, you can encrypt files with a password or a public key, and also sign your files to ensure their authenticity.

 sudo apt-get install gnupg